a play-based approach to speech, language & occupational therapy

 Treating your child, not the label they’ve been given.

 Labels themselves are not bad: it’s all in how you see it.
-We believe your late-talker simply sees the world differently than most kids.
+We believe your late-bloomers simply sees the world differently than most kids.
 We see that unique perspective as a gift.

 What We Support?